tiltedphoques/CyberpunkMP/code/server/admin/README.md

 ## ROADMAP

-- [ ] hot reload plugin's widget when changed on server.
 - [ ] define a manifest by plugin.
 It would provide metadata for all plugins, without requiring to implement a `widget.umd.js`.
 We could provide some `IPlugin::GetManifest()` method to be implemented.
 It could contain